 - Stunted growth as a puppy as a result of not being able to nurse properly,

-- Trouble breathing especially when exercising.
+- Trouble breathing, especially when exercising.

 What Causes Cleft Palate in Dogs?

-The causation of a cleft palate is mainly a genetic one occurring primarily in brachycephalic breeds of dogs and bulldogs.
-And while it is true that “cleft palates” can occur in any dog breed, these breeds of dogs tend to be at a higher risk than most.
+The causation of a cleft palate is mainly genetic, occurring primarily in brachycephalic breeds of dogs and bulldogs.
+While it is true that “cleft palates” can happen in any dog breed, these breeds of dogs tend to be at a higher risk than most.
+This is mainly because brachycephalic dog breeds, including the:

 - Pug,